Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

 In this post I describe the steps I took to swap the solid panel and large door as well as "flip" the front panel so it opens on the opposite side.
 There are a few minor drawbacks to this modification but the solutions I came up with neutralizes them.
-These workarounds are also non-desctructive and I can restore my enclosure back to its original design.
+These workarounds are also non-desctructive so I can restore my enclosure back to its original design.

 ```{seealso}
 https://forum.snapmaker.com/t/enclosure-door-sides/9503/9